-Assessment of Lead: For lead, the arithmetic mean concentrations for surface soils, subsurface soils, and pooled soils were compared to the applicable RSL (800 mg/kg) as an initial screening.
+Assessment of Lead: For lead, the arithmetic mean concentrations for surface soils, subsurface soils, and pooled soils for each EU were compared to the applicable RSL (800 mg/kg) as an initial screening.
 If the mean concentrations for the EU were below the applicable RSL, the EU was identified as requiring no further action for lead.
 If a mean concentration exceeded the RSL, the mean values were compared to calculated ALM values (ALM Version dated 6/21/2009 updated with the 5/17/2017 OLEM Directive) with inputs of 1.8 for the geometric standard deviation and a blood baseline lead level of 0.6 ug/dL.
 The ALM calculation generates a soil lead concentration of 2,518 mg/kg, which is the most conservative (i.e., lowest) concentration which would yield a probability of 5% of a blood lead concentration of 10 ug/dL.
 If the arithmetic mean concentrations for the EU were below 2,518 mg/kg, the EU was identified as requiring no further action for lead.
-The lead averages and ALM screening levels are presented for surface, subsurface, and pooled soils in Table 6.
-Any individual results equaling or exceeding 10,000 mg/kg of lead would warrant additional delineation for possible excavation (if applicable).
+The lead averages and ALM screening levels are presented for surface, subsurface, and pooled soils in Table 7.

-Assessment of TPH/Oil & Grease: EPCs were not calculated for TPH/Oil & Grease.
+Assessment of TPH: EPCs were not calculated for TPH.
 Instead, the individual results were compared to the PAL set to a HQ of 1 (6,200 mg/kg).
-No soil samples exceeded the PAL for TPH/Oil & Grease.
-Potential evidence of NAPL was not observed at any soil boring locations relevant for the proposed development.
+One sample (B4-042-SB-5) slightly exceeded the PAL for TPH-DRO with a detected concentration of 6,270 mg/kg.
+Physical evidence of NAPL was also observed at two soil boring locations (B4-018-SB and B5-103-SB).
+These findings are further discussed in Section 3.2.3.
+The soil borings with physical evidence of NAPL or elevated TPH concentrations are plotted with respect to the proposed development plan (including utilities) on Figure 6.
 Contingency measures to address the potential presence of NAPL which could be encountered during construction are addressed in subsequent sections of this RADWP.